 The Median Spin-Off Underperformed

-According to the Krannert study from 2001 – 2013 (McConnell, Sibley, and Xu), the median, or middle/mid-point, company underperformed the benchmark by nearly 7% cumulatively over three years.
+According to the Krannert study from 2001 – 2013 (McConnell, Sibley, and Xu), the median company underperformed the benchmark by nearly 7% cumulatively over three years.

 High Standard Deviation of Returns

-According to the Credit Suisse study, the standard deviation of returns after a year were 82% for the spun-off company and 42% for the parent.
+According to the Credit Suisse study, the standard deviation of returns after a year was 82% for the spun-off company and 42% for the parent.